 We do.
 We also have an API, which might be interesting for you, where do webhook callbacks.
 It’s a RESTful API.
 You just post to us and tell us where an image is.
 We pull it.
 When we finish, we post back to you to notify you that it’s ready.

 Yeah, that will be cool.
-We’re, like I said, we’re building a whole custom PLM solution based off of this product called Visual 2000 and it’s fashion/apparel industry ERP and PLM software.
+We’re, like I said, we’re building a whole custom PLM solution based off of this product called Visual 2000 (now called CGS) and it’s fashion/apparel industry ERP and PLM software.
 It has hooks for the photography piece, so we definitely could be talking to you guys about that with the API.
 We’re also working with a company that specializes in writing APIs to hook together all these cloud-based services so we can have an end-to-end solution.

 It’s called Retail Vortex.
 They’re a company based out of New York, a small custom shop that specializes in writing APIs to create full solutions with cloud-based software.